Scan time: 2-3 minutes / Read time: 3-5 minutes

 📝 Step 1 — List every skill you've already built.

-Write down everything you're decent at, even the weird ones.
+Write down everything, even the odd ones.

-Pooja lists three.
+Pooja dumps out three.

 Years teaching after-school art to kids.